Benchmarking the Robustness of Semantic Segmentation Models: Experiments

 \subsection{Experimental Setup}

 \textbf{Network backbones.} We trained DeepLabv3$+$ with several network backbones on clean and corrupted data using TensorFlow~\cite{abadi_tensorflow:_2016}.
 We utilized MobileNet-V2, ResNet-50, ResNet-101, Xception-41, Xception-65 and Xception-71 as network backbones.
 Every model has been trained with batch size $16$, crop-size $513 \times 513$, fine-tuning batch normalization parameters \cite{ioffe_sergey_batch_2015}, initial learning rate $ 0.01$ or $0.007$, and random scale data augmentation. \\ \textbf{Datasets.} We use PASCAL VOC 2012, the Cityscapes dataset, and ADE20K for training and validation.
 The training set of PASCAL VOC consists of $1,464$ train and $1,449$ validation images.
 We use the high-quality pixel-level annotations of Cityscapes, comprising of $2975$ train and $500$ validation images.
 We evaluated all models on original image dimensions.
-The large-scale dataset ADE20K consists of $20,210$ train, $2000$ validation images, and $150$ semantic classes. \\ \textbf{Evaluation metrics.} We apply mean Intersection-over-Union as performance metric (mIoU) for every model and average over severity levels.
+ADE20K consists of $20,210$ train, $2000$ validation images, and $150$ semantic classes. \\ \textbf{Evaluation metrics.} We apply mean Intersection-over-Union as performance metric (mIoU) for every model and average over severity levels.
 In addition, we use, and slightly modify, the concept of Corruption Error and relative Corruption Error from~\cite{hendrycks_benchmarking_2019} as follows. \\ We use the term \textit{Degradation D}, where $D=1 - \mathit{mIoU}$ in place of \textit{Error}.
-Degradations across severity levels are often aggregated.
-We divide the degradation D of a trained model $f$ through the degradation of a reference model $\mathit{ref}$.
+Degradations across severity levels, which are defined by the ImageNet-C corruptions~\cite{hendrycks_benchmarking_2019}, are often aggregated.
+To make models mutually comparable, we divide the degradation $D$ of a trained model $f$ through the degradation of a reference model $\mathit{ref}$.
 With this, the \textit{Corruption Degradation} (CD) of a trained model is defined as where $c$ denotes the corruption type (\eg, Gaussian blur) and $s$ its severity level.
 Please note that for {\it category noise}, only the first three severity levels are taken into account.
 While we predominately use CD for comparing the robustness of model architectures, we also consider the degradation of models relative to clean data, measured by the \textit{relative Corruption Degradation} (rCD).
+We highlight the difference between CD and rCD in more detail in the supplement.